facebookresearch/mc/README.md

 import mc
 ```

-Package works for python 3 and R.
+Package works for python 3.6 and above.

 ### R
 For R, you can do